About Kellie Jo Holly

 Kellie, once an abused wife, now advocates against domestic violence full-time.
 Her passion is helping women cope with abuse while in the relationship and supporting them as they leave and heal.

 Kellie reached out to others and shared her abusive experience on her blog.
 The support of her readers helped her find the courage to leave the marriage.
-Kellie now advocates against domestic violence full-time.
+She graduated with a bachelor’s of science in psychology from Fayetteville University in North Carolina in 2013, and advocates against domestic violence full-time.
 Helping women cope with abuse while in the relationship and supporting them as they leave and heal is her passion.

 My biggest qualification for creating this site is my experience.
 If you want to know about the verbally abusive experience honestly and as it progresses, then I’m your girl.